rarehash/website-template/content/contact.md

-      If you would like more information about Rarehash, please contact me using the form below.
+      If you would like more information about Rarehash, please contact us using the form below.
     content_align: left
     form_position: right
     form_width: fifty